theCocoonStudio/home/README.md

       computeScale(obj3d: THREE.Object3D,  intermediateResults: Use2DBoundsResults, camera: THREE.Camera) : THREE.Vector3,

-      where obj3D is a direct reference to the bound object, intermediateResults contains the target calculations before your updates, and camera is the camera used by the hook.
+      where obj3D is a direct reference to the bound object, intermediateResults contains the target calculations for the frame before your updates, and camera is the camera used by the hook.
 The callback should return a THREE.Vector3 for the final target scale.
 If not configured, the new target scale will be fully reflected by scaleToFitWidth.
 If scaleToFitWidth = false, computeScale is undefined, scale is not calculated.

       Setting this callback overrides scaleToFitWidth = true.